PWOB Student Scholarship • SpecialtyCare Medical Mission Fund

 - The applicant will require a letter of acceptance from a charity to join that charity on an upcoming mission however the specific mission date does not need to be included in order to fill out the scholarship application.

-The application is now open!.
-If you are currently a perfusion student in the clinical stages of your education with an interest in witnessing and participating in a global effort to share the inspiration and insight of our profession throughout the world, an experience you will never forget, please email a completed application found on this page and all supporting information to email@example.com.
-The applicant should be out of school and a practicing perfusionist.
-The applicant must be a US citizen and an AmSECT student member in good standing.
+The application will open shortly.
+If you are currently a perfusion student in the clinical stages of your education with an interest in witnessing and participating in a global effort to share the inspiration and insight of our profession throughout the world, an experience you will never forget, please apply next year by sending an email and a completed application found on this page and all supporting information to email@example.com.
+The applicant must be a student of a US perfusion school and an AmSECT student member in good standing.

-- Perfusion Without Borders Student Application & Letter of Agreement (Submitted Online - Available now!)
+- Perfusion Without Borders Student Application & Letter of Agreement (2022 application period will open shortly)

 - Supporting Documentation (Submitted directly to firstname.lastname@example.org.)